To keep earning our self-awarded title of the only app every contractor needs, we’re constantly adding features and functionality to our app.

 Note: Once you add or subscribe to a list, you can do all of the above in the CompanyCam app.

-Why You Should Use Community To-Do Lists
+Why You Should Use Community Checklists

-If you’re still reading this blog, that means I didn’t do a good enough job showing you how awesome and easy-to-use these templates are.
+If you’re still reading this blog, that means I didn’t do a good enough job showing you how awesome and easy to use these templates are.
 You should’ve left this blog in the dust and added a few templates to your projects by now.

 Since you’re driving such a hard bargain, I’ll give you my final three reasons why you should use them: